Bob Clampett: Later career and Beany and Cecil (1946–1984)

-Controversies
+Claims made during interviews

-Though Clampett's contribution to the Warner Bros. animation legacy was considerable and inarguable, he has been criticized by his peers as "a shameless self-promoter who provoked the wrath of his former Warner's colleagues in later years for allegedly claiming credit for ideas that were not his."
+Though Clampett's contribution to the Warner Bros. animation legacy was considerable and inarguable, he has been criticized by his peers as "a shameless self-promoter who provoked the wrath of his former Warner Bros. colleagues in later years for allegedly claiming credit for ideas that were not his."
 Some of this animosity appears to have come from Clampett's perceived "golden boy" status at the studio (Clampett's mother was said to be a close friend of cartoon producer Leon Schlesinger), which allowed him to ignore studio rules that everyone else was expected to follow.
 In addition, Mel Blanc, the voice actor who worked with Clampett at the same studio for ten years, also accused Clampett of being an "egotist who took credit for everything."

 Beginning with a magazine article in 1946, shortly after he left the studio, Clampett repeatedly referred to himself as "the creator" of Bugs Bunny, often adding the side-note that he used Clark Gable's carrot-eating scene in It Happened One Night as inspiration for his "creation".
-(Clampett can be observed making this claim in Bugs Bunny: Superstar) The other two directorial fathers Bugs is claimed to have had are Tex Avery, who directed A Wild Hare, his first official short; and Robert McKimson, who drew the definitive Bugs Bunny model sheet.
+(Clampett can be observed making this claim in Bugs Bunny: Superstar.)
+The other two directorial fathers Bugs is claimed to have had are Tex Avery, who directed A Wild Hare, his first official short; and Robert McKimson, who drew the definitive Bugs Bunny model sheet.
 However some argue that, based on a viewing of the early Bugs cartoons of the late 1930s and early 1940s, the character was not "created" by one director, but evolved in personality, voice, and design over several years through the collective efforts of Clampett, Avery, Chuck Jones, Friz Freleng, McKimson, Mel Blanc, Cal Dalton, Ben Hardaway and Robert Givens.
-In Bugs Bunny: Superstar, Clampett also takes credit for several model sheets drawn by other artists, such as one from the first Porky Pig cartoon, I Haven't Got a Hat (1935), even though it was actually drawn by Freleng.
+In Bugs Bunny: Superstar, Clampett also takes credit for several model sheets drawn by other artists, such as one from the first Porky Pig cartoon, I Haven't Got a Hat (1935), even though it was actually made by Freleng.